Xamarsia/photo-sharing-platform-frontend/README.md

 - `ESLint` - for code linting.
 - `Zod` - for frontend forms validation.
 - `Firebase Auth` - for providing security authentication.
-- `Docker` - for isolated development enviroment, deployment.
+- `Docker` - for isolated development environment, deployment.
+- `Figma` - for project prototyping.

 ## Project Features

-- __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities are provided, along with an option for Password Reset.
+- __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities, including password reset option.
   - Supports authentication via email and password or external identity provider ( Google ).
   - Authentication is implemented using OAuth 2.0 ( Firebase Authentication ).
 - __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other user's profiles.